0nyr/5771_multimedia_database/exo_3/README.md

 **PNG:**

 - Color model: RGBA (Red Green Blue Alpha).
-- Color depth: 24-bit or 32-bit (supports alpha channel for transparency).
+- Color depth: 24-bit (correction) or 32-bit (supports alpha channel for transparency).
 - Compression: Lossless compression algorithm that uses deflate compression.
 - File size: Larger than GIF files but smaller than uncompressed TIFF files.
 Best suited for images that require transparency or images with high color depth such as graphics or diagrams.